salvoventura/save-my-tabs/README.rst

 Version history
 ===============
+- 1.2.1
+   - Skipping pinned tabs from being saved: being pinned, the browser will keep them around already
+   - Update info texts, including the fact that Microsoft Edge is now supported as well: just use the Google Chrome store to install the extension

 - 1.2.0
    - Partially address enhancement #1 `Option to set autosave and autodelete old saves. <https://github.com/salvoventura/save-my-tabs/issues/1>`_
    - Upgrade Bootstrap CSS library to v4.4.1